About our health tests

 - Bowel cancer test (for men and women aged 45+ only)

-- PSA test to check for the possibility of prostate cancer (for men aged 50+ only)
+- PSA test to check for the possibility of prostate cancer (for those with a prostate aged 50+ or as an optional paid extra if you re under 50)